Updated for 2026 | By IgoumenitsaSTAY

 👉 Corfu Easter guide: stay in Igoumenitsa and visit Corfu

-The wider Thesprotia region is beautiful and extraordinarily varied, but spread across a significant area.
-Public transport connections between the city, the beaches, and the inland sites are limited.
-A car transforms the range of what you can explore.
+Rent a car — strongly recommended.
+Thesprotia is beautiful but spread out, and public transport between the city, beaches, and inland sites is limited.
+A car transforms what you can explore.

 Choosing the right accommodation depends on why you're here.
 Close to the port is practical for early ferries.
 The Nea Seleukeia area offers quieter, sea-adjacent surroundings.
 And if you want to base yourself directly on the water, the southern coast has apartments with direct sea access and a slower rhythm.